-- Double logins/logouts – you clicked the same login/logout twice causing one log data to be an excess or duplicate.
+- Double logins/logouts – you clicked the same login/logout button twice causing one log data to be an excess or duplicate.
 However, the app prevents double login/logout as it prompts employees that there is a similar log (login/logout) prior to the current session before proceeding.

-- Error logins/logouts due to wrong buttons tapped or wrong time – e.g. A Login button was pressed instead of Logout button or vice versa or you logged in or logged out late because you forgot or due to some problems in the device or other valid reasons and you prefer to move the late log data and instead request approval for log adjustment to reflect the real log data.
+- Error logins/logouts due to wrong buttons tapped or wrong time – e.g. A Login button was pressed instead of Logout button or vice versa or you logged in or logged out late because you forgot or due to some problems in the device or other valid reasons and you prefer to move the late log data instead of requesting for approval for Log Correction to reflect the correct log data.

-- Actual/real logins and logouts outside of the regular 8 hours work which is not being claimed as overtime but is held pending for compensatory day-off in the future.
+- Actual/real logins and logouts outside of the regular 8 hours work – not being claimed as overtime but is held pending for compensatory day-off in the future.

 Once a login/logout is moved to Excess Logs, the login/logout data will no longer be visible in the DTR and not included in the computation of the payroll.
 However, the log data still remains visible in the Attendance Report being real and actual attendance logs taken from the devices, but the log data now have a pale blue background to indicate that the logs are “excess logs” and were moved in the Excess Log Summary.

 There is no need for approval when an employee moves his/her attendance data to Excess Logs section being the action does not affect Payroll computation.
 However, he/she has to indicate the reason for moving the log data to Excess Logs.

 Approval is only required when these Excess logs will be used for claims of Compensatory Day off in the future.